- Current students

-Upskill and improve your career prospects in construction industries.
-Our Level 5 certificate is perfect for you if you’re a supervisor looking to gain a qualification in your work or if you’re a qualified builder who is looking to upskill to construction supervision roles.
+Upskill and improve your career prospects in construction industries with our Level 5 certificate, perfect if you’re a supervisor looking to gain a qualification in your work, or if you’re a qualified builder who is looking to upskill to construction supervision roles.

-In this programme you’ll learn a broad range of technical, operational and supervisory skills using knowledge applicable to the construction of medium residential and commercial buildings.
-This includes construction methods, weatherproofing, quality and productivity standards, required safety and much more.
+In this programme, you’ll learn a broad range of technical, operational and supervisory skills using knowledge applicable to the construction of medium residential and commercial buildings.
+This includes construction methods, weatherproofing, quality and productivity standards, required safety and more.

-- Flexible around your work; this programme is delivered in evening classes 5:30pm-8:30pm
+- Flexible around your work - this programme is delivered via evening classes (see the "Classes" section below for classes and timetables)

-- You will improve your job prospects through our nationally developed and recognised certificate.
+- Improve your job prospects through our nationally developed and recognised certificate

-- You will be able to demonstrate and prove you have the skills required for main contract supervision.
+- Demonstrate and prove you have the skills required for main contract supervision

-- Real world project applications: you will be able to apply what you learn into your work or on actual sites.
-You will not do any project based work on this course.
+- Real-world project applications: you'll be able to apply what you're learning into your work or on actual sites.
+You will not do any project-based work in this course.

 - Main Contract Supervisor